choripan-systems/Documentation/noBLE/Firmware-Install-On-Windows.md

     0xd000 ota_data_initial.bin `
     0x10000 noBLE.bin
 ```

-> [!IMPORTANT]
-> When you copy-paste the command, make sure to include the back tick "`" characters at the end of the lines, which are used by the PowerShell as line-continuation markers.
->
-> Replace the argument COMx for the actual COM port number obtained in step #6.
->
-> When you paste the command data into the PowerShell terminal, you may get a warning message saying that "You are about to paste text that contains multiple lines."
-Ignore it and press the "Paste anyway" button.

 If the command completes successfully, the last message printed should say: "Hard resetting via RTS pin..."